MellowNight/MellowNight.github.io/_posts/2023-01-10-AetherVisor.md

 <br>

 1. __writecr3() to attach to the process context saved in VMCB
-2. Make a NonPagedPool **shadow** copy of the target page
+2. Make a NonPagedPool shadow copy of the target page
-3. Copy the hook shellcode to copy page + hook page offset.
+3. Copy the hook shellcode to shadow page + hook page offset.
-4. Give rwx permissions to the nPTE of the copy page, in **"shadow"** ncr3
+4. Give rwx permissions to the nPTE of the copy page, in shadow ncr3
-5. Set the nPTE permissions of the original target page to rw-only in **"primary"** (so that we can trap on executes)
+5. Set the nPTE permissions of the original target page to rw-only in primary (so that we can trap on execute access)
 6. Create an MDL to lock the target page's virtual address to the guest physical address and, consequently, the host physical address. *If the hooked page is paged out, then your NPT hook will redirect execution on some unknown memory page!!!*

 <br>